dyvasey/gdtchron/README.md

 cd gdtchron
 pip install .
 ```
+Once installed, GDTchron can be used like any other Python package in scripts or Jupyter Notebooks.
 ## Running GDTchron with Binder
 Clicking the Binder badge at the top of this README will launch an interactive JupyterLab environment hosted by Binder with GDTchron installed.
 This is a good way to try out the functionality of GDTchron without needing to deal with a local Python installation.
 Note that the Binder environment does not have ASPECT installed.

 ## Running GDTchron with ASPECT via Docker
 Included in this repository is a Dockerfile allowing you to create an interactive JupyterLab environment that can run both ASPECT and GDTchron in Jupyter Notebooks.
+This environment allows you to fully run the ASPECT uplift model, process it using GDTChron, and plot the results using the Jupyter Notebooks in the `aspect` directory.
+Note that fully replicating this process may take several hours.

 See here for how to install Docker: https://docs.docker.com/get-started/